Body art

 Body art is art in which the artist uses the human body as the primary medium.
 Emerging from the context of Conceptual Art during the 1970s, Body art may include performance art.
 Body art is likewise utilized for investigations of the body in an assortment of different media including painting, casting, photography, film and video.
 More extreme body art can involve mutilation or pushing the body to its physical limits.

 In more recent times, the body has become a subject of much broader discussion and treatment than can be reduced to body art in its common understanding.
-Important strategies that question the human body are: implants, the body in symbiosis with the new technologies, and virtual avatar bodies, among others.
+Important strategies that question the human body are: implants, the body in symbiosis with new technologies, and virtual avatar bodies, among others.

 Popular use of the term

 Body art has been expanded into popular culture and now covers a wide spectrum of usage, including tattoos, body piercings, scarification, and body painting.

 Photographer Spencer Tunick is well known for conducting photo shoots which gather large numbers of naked people at public locations around the world.